-Earnest money says to a seller ” I’m serious about buying your house and this proves it.”
+Earnest money says to a seller, ” I’m serious about buying your house, and this proves it.”
 This article explains what earnest money is, who to give it to, and how to protect yourself and ensure you don’t lose the money.

 Rate Search: Compare Mortgage Rates and Offers

-Earnest money is a deposit a buyer gives to a seller as a show of good faith.
-The deposit shows that the buyer is serious about buying the home and will hold up to their end of the purchase agreement.
+Earnest money is a deposit a buyer gives to a seller showing they want to buy the home and will hold up to their end of the purchase agreement.

-The initial home offer will specify the amount and terms of the earnest money deposit.
-The earnest money may be deemed non-refundable after a set period of time, called an option period, unless there are certain conditions in which the deposit would be returned to the buyer.
+The initial home offer will specify the amount and terms.
+Earnest money may be deemed non-refundable after a set period of time, called an option period, unless the seller and buyer agree on conditions in which the deposit would be returned.

-The funds are held in an escrow or trust account until closing where the funds are used towards the purchase price of the home.
+The funds are held in an escrow or trust account until closing, where the funds are used towards the home’s purchase price.
 It is not to be confused with a down payment or closing costs.

 How Much Earnest Money is Needed?

 The amount of earnest money will vary depending on the market.
-There is no set amount, but usually it equates to 1%-3% of the purchase price of the home.
-In some cases however, there are times in which an escrow deposit of $1,000 will do, it all depends on the seller.
+There is no set amount, but usually, it equates to 1%-2% of the purchase price.
+In some cases, however, there are times when an escrow deposit of $1,000 will do; it all depends on the seller.

-As a buyer you should always try to get away with the smallest amount of money possible in the event you need to back out of the contract you can and will not lose as much.
-With that said, sellers will be trying to get a larger earnest deposit.
+As a buyer, you should always try to get away with the smallest amount of money the seller will accept.
+So if you need to back out of the contract you can and will not lose as much.
+With that said, sellers will be trying to get a larger deposit.

-You should be working with an experienced real estate agent who can help guide you throughout the buying process, including how much earnest money is enough.
+It would be best to work with an experienced real estate agent who can help guide you throughout the buying process, including how much of a deposit is enough.

 Will Earnest Money be Refunded if a Buyer Cancels?

-If a buyer cancels a sales contract during the option fee then the earnest money will be returned to the buyer.
-However, if the contract is cancelled by the buyer after the option period the earnest money deposit is generally considered non-refundable.
+If a buyer cancels a sales contract during the option fee, then the earnest money will be returned to the buyer.
+However, if the buyer cancels the contract after the option period, the earnest money deposit is generally considered non-refundable.

 How to Protect Your Earnest Money Deposit?

-You should include a timeframe in which you have to cancel the purchase contract and get to keep your earnest money known as an option period.
+You should include a timeframe in which you can cancel the purchase agreement and keep your earnest money.

-A real estate contingency is something that needs to be met in order for the contract to be valid.
-For instance, a financing contingency allows you to legally cancel the contact if your financing falls through.
+A real estate contingency needs to be met for the contract to be valid.
+For instance, a financing contingency allows you to cancel the contract if your financing falls through legally.

 Contingencies to Include